numbbo/coco/docs/coco-doc/source/index.rst

 continuous optimization algorithms which tries to address this challenge and has been implemented within the COCO_ framework. [#]_

 The COCO_ framework provides the practical means for an automatized benchmarking procedure.
-Benchmarking an optimization algorithm, say, implemented in the function `fmin`, on a benchmark suite in Python becomes as simple as
+Benchmarking an optimization algorithm, say, implemented in the function ``fmin``, on a benchmark suite becomes (in Python) as simple as

 .. raw:: latex